 The Israelite city

-A palace-fortress was built on the acropolis and probably served as the residence of the governor appointed by the King of Judah.
-During the 8th century BCE a new wing was added to the palace, enlarging it to 76 x 36 m.
+A palace fortress was built on the acropolis and probably served as the residence of the governor appointed by the King of Judah.
+During the 8th century BCE, a new wing was added to the palace, enlarging it to 76 x 36 m.
 Next to the palace was a courtyard with stables and storerooms; the whole complex was surrounded by a wall with a gatehouse.

 The city of Lachish was destroyed by the Assyrian army during Sennacherib’s campaign against the Kingdom of Judah in 701 BCE.
-The destruction was total; the buildings were burned to the ground and the inhabitants exiled.
+The destruction was total; the buildings were burned to the ground, and the inhabitants were exiled.
 The Assyrian campaign, during the reign of King Hezekiah, and the encampment of the Assyrian army at Lachish are described in detail in the Bible.
 (2 Kings 18:14-17; 2 Chronicles 32:9)

 The conquest of Lachish is depicted in monumental stone reliefs found at Sennacherib’s palace at Ninveh, providing a rare contemporary “photograph” of the battle and conquest.
-These relief-images of the Assyrian attack have been confirmed by archeological evidence at the site: the attack on Lachish was launched from the southwest; the attackers built a siege ramp against the slope of the mound, which according to calculation contained some 15,000 tons of stones and earth!
+These relief images of the Assyrian attack have been confirmed by archeological evidence at the site: the attack on Lachish was launched from the southwest; the attackers built a siege ramp against the slope of the mound, which according to calculation, contained some 15,000 tons of stones and earth!

 During the reign of King Josiah (639-609 BCE), the city of Lachish was rebuilt and fortified.
 This much poorer city was captured and destroyed by the Babylonian army in 587/6 BCE.
-(Jeremiah 34:7) In one of the rooms, which opened onto a courtyard outside the city gatehouse, a group of ostraca were found during the excavations in the 1930s.
+(Jeremiah 34:7) In one of the rooms, which opened onto a courtyard outside the city gatehouse, a group of ostraca was found during the excavations in the 1930s.
 Now known as the Lachish Letters, they constitute an important corpus of Hebrew documents from the First Temple period.
 Written in paleo-Hebrew script on pottery sherds, they are messages sent by the garrison commander of a small fortress to his commanding officer in Lachish.